msmbaldwin/security-horizontal-copilot/README.md

 # GitHub Copilot – Security Horizontal Draft Generator

-This project generates **publication-ready drafts** for Microsoft Learn's [Security Horizontal initiative](/help/contribute/contribute-security-horizontal).
+This project generates **initial draft content** for Microsoft Learn's [Security Horizontal initiative](/help/contribute/contribute-security-horizontal).
 The output is a structured "Secure your <Service>" article that consolidates actionable, service-specific security guidance for Azure services.

-> **Note:** Generated drafts follow Microsoft Learn standards but should be reviewed with the service PM team to ensure completeness and technical accuracy.
+> **IMPORTANT:** While these drafts follow Microsoft Learn standards and leverage your expertise as a writer, collaboration with the service PM team is essential to validate technical details and ensure all service-specific security recommendations are accurately represented.

 ## 🧰 Prerequisites